© Helvetas/Franca Roiatti

 Taioba, Rohingya refugee

-In Rohingya camps there are very few green areas, and families do not have many opportunities to cultivate a garden, but with the appropriate agroecological techniques it is possible to grow nutritious food even in very small spaces.
-With the help of Local service providers (LSP) from host communities we accompany Rohingya women to start their own vegetable production, sometimes just in a few bags or on a strip of land outside the shelter.
+In Rohingya camps there are very few green areas and families do not have many opportunities to cultivate a garden.
+But with the appropriate agroecological techniques it is possible to grow nutritious food even in very small spaces.
+With the help of Local Service Providers (LSPs) from host communities, we accompany Rohingya women to start their own vegetable production, sometimes just in a few bags or on a strip of land outside the shelter.
 LSPs organize trainings on how to prepare the seed bed, a sack bag or control pests with organic methods and they regularly visit growers to offer individual advice.
-Through these exchanges between Rohingya and local communities have more chances to build trust and foster social cohesion.
+Through these exchanges Rohingya and local communities have more chances to build trust and foster social cohesion.

-In host communities beside supporting families to start their vegetable gardens with the assistance of LSPs, we also work with small farmers to develop their skills on climate-smart agricultural practices, financial literacy, business development, etc. The goal is to boost their opportunities to sell their produce to markets, supermarkets, and restaurants improving the family’s income.
+In host communities, besides supporting families to start their vegetable gardens with the assistance of LSPs, we also work with small farmers to boost their opportunities to sell their produce to markets, supermarkets and restaurants, thereby improving their family’s income.

 Rohingya Woman next to her shelter.
 Above her is the vegetable vertical garden. | © Mahabud Uddin/ Prottyashi

-The vertical gardening technique allows the Rohingya refugees to grow vegetable within the very limited space at their shelter © Mahabud Uddin/ Prottyashi
+The vertical gardening technique allows the Rohingya refugees to grow vegetables within the very limited space at their shelter. © Mahabud Uddin/ Prottyashi

 1/6